What is Meditation

 The Eastern 'Liberation' Project

-For the poor farmer and his family, it is inspiring to see how the pain of what one does not have can be transformed by how one takes it.
+For the poor farmer and his family, it is inspiring to see how the pain of what one does not have can be transformed by how one accepts destiny.
 That is why it is primarily the poorest people who give alms to India’s wandering monks, the sadhus.
-They remind the poor of how dignified life can be, even without clothes on their backs.
+The ascetics remind the poor of how dignified life can be, even without clothes on their backs.

 In fact, I must admit that my respect for India’s poor is immense.